Adore2113/MarsHSim/docs/dev_log.md

     ♡ I realized that I didn't have water runoff from the greenhouse, so I implemented that today and also fixed and cleaned up water.py, after including the for now very basic isru system

 #### Next Session:
-    ♡ fix new variables in engine and update irsu to include pipe retracting and extracting, dust buildup per pipe, efficency loss, ect.
+    ♡ add new variables in engine and update irsu to include pipe retracting and extracting, dust buildup per pipe, efficency loss, ect.

+    ♡ include isru to systems in README.md

+##      05/24/2026
+    ♡ adding in new variables in engine for greenhouse runoff and also water isru

+    ♡ added water isru subsystem to readme

+##      05/25/2026
+    ♡ fixing isru and added modes, and pipe retraction and extraction

+    ♡ going over water file, adding hysteresis and updating power used logic to make it more similar to co2_scrub.py

+    ♡ updated power usage in water.py

+    ♡ updating systems to include low power mode

+    ♡ fixed venting logic in oxygen.py